 As everyone knows, this song was originally scored by Bob Marley in 1974.
 But in 1995, Fugees covered it, changed the lyrics and created a modern masterpiece.
 The lyrics of inclusion and the stinging social critique mentions the housing projects, but provides an optimistic view of the future.

 “The Private Life of Bill and Sue” by The Beach Boys

 This song should be on every Garden State playlist with its reference to Jersey Shore.
 The famous band, The Beach Boys, sings about “Santa Barbara to the Jersey Shore” in this hit song.
-It’s rumored that the band had Ocean City, NJ in mind when crafting the lyrics.
+It’s rumored that the band had Ocean City, NJ in mind when Brian Wilson teamed up with producer Joe Thomas to craft the lyrics.
 The melody conjures up long days wasting time at the beach, sitting in the sun, and the people who observe them.